top of page

 SAFES

-Where the amount of cash held is above the out of safe policy limit the cash should be stored in a security safe with appropriate cash rating.
+For cash above out-of-safe limits, verify that it is stored in a security-rated safe appropriate to the risk.
 Consultants should try to make a positive identification of the safe to enable the relevant cash rating to be given.
 A separate document has been prepared to help with the identification of safes.

 When there is an existing safe the following details should be taken:

-The locking devices.
-If the safe is key operated what happens to the keys during the day and out of hours.
+• Locking method. f key-operated, confirm the key control during and after business hours.
 Most policies will have a safe warranty that stipulates that keys must be removed from site.
 Where the safe is locked by a combination device how often is the combination changed, is the combination routinely changed when a key member of staff leaves?

 Cash ratings for safes can be found in the AIS safe listing for all RiskSTOP clients.
 Clients that have their own safe ratings will be specified in the Client Service Instructions (e.g. RSA Insurance).